Making Walks Count: From Silent Circles to Hamiltonian Cycles: Hamiltonian Cycles in Antiprism Graphs

-\begin{lemma} A subgraph $Q$ of $C_{2n}^{1,2}$ is a Hamiltonian cycle of type (T2) if and only if (i) every node of $C_{2n}^{1,2}$ is incident to exactly two edges in $Q$; and (ii) the visitation signature of $Q$ at every node is $111$, $001$, $010$, or $100$ (shown in Fig.~\ref{fig:vis}). \end{lemma}
+\begin{lemma} A subgraph $Q$ of $C_{2n}^{1,2}$ is a Hamiltonian cycle of type (T2) if and only if (i) every node of $C_{2n}^{1,2}$ is incident to exactly two edges in $Q$; and (ii) the visitation signature of $Q$ at every node is $111$, $001$, $010$, or $100$ (shown in Figure~\ref{fig:vis}). \end{lemma}

 \begin{proof} If $Q$ is a Hamiltonian cycle of type (T2), then condition (i) trivially holds.
-Condition (ii) can also be easily established by showing that no other visitation signature besides $111$, $001$, $010$, and $100$ is possible in $Q$.
-Indeed, \begin{itemize} \item the signature $000$ cannot happen anywhere in $Q$ by the definition of type (T2); \item the signature $011$ at node $i$ implies the signature $000$ at node $i-1$; \item the signature $110$ at node $i$ implies the signature $000$ at node $i+1$; \item the signature $101$ at node $i$ implies the presence of edges $(i,i+1)$ and $(i+2,i+3)$ in $Q$; that is, $Q$ must coincide with the cycle $(i,i+2,i+3,i+1,i)$, a contradiction to $n\geq 3$. \end{itemize}
+We establish condition (ii), by showing that no other visitation signatures besides $111$, $001$, $010$, and $100$ are possible in $Q$.
+Notice that: \begin{itemize} \item The signature $000$ cannot happen anywhere in $Q$ by the definition of type (T2). \item The signature $011$ at node $i$ implies the signature $000$ at node $i-1$. \item The signature $110$ at node $i$ implies the signature $000$ at node $i+1$. \item The signature $101$ at node $i$ implies the presence of edges $(i,i+1)$ and $(i+2,i+3)$ in $Q$; that is, $Q$ must coincide with the cycle $(i,i+2,i+3,i+1,i)$, a contradiction to $n\geq 3$. \end{itemize}

 Now, let $Q$ be a subgraph of $C_{2n}^{1,2}$ satisfying conditions (i) and (ii).
-Let $Q'\subset Q$ be a connected component of $Q$.
+Let $Q' \subset Q$ be a connected component of $Q$.
 Since every node is incident to two edges from $Q$, $Q'$ represents a cycle in $C_{2n}^{1,2}$.

-We claim that for any $i\in\{0,1,\dots,2n-1\}$, $Q'$ either contains node $i+1$ or both nodes $i$ and $i+2$.
-Indeed, if this statement does not hold for all nodes, then starting at a node belonging $Q'$ and increasing its label by 1 or 2 modulo $2n$ (keeping the node in $Q'$), we can find a node $i$ in $Q'$ such that neither $i+1$, nor $i+2$ are in $Q'$.
-Then $Q'$ (and $Q$) contains edges $(i-2,i)$ and $(i-1,i)$, and since every node in $Q$ is incident to exactly two edges, $Q$ does not contain edges $(i-1,i+1)$, $(i,i+1)$, and $(i,i+2)$.
-That is, the visitation signature of $Q$ at node $i-1$ is $000$, a contradiction to condition (ii), which proves our claim.
+We claim that for any node $i$ of $C_{2n}^{1,2}$, $Q'$ contains either node $i+1$, or both of the nodes $i$ and $i+2$.
+Indeed, if this statement does not hold for all nodes, then starting at a node belonging to $Q'$ and increasing its label by 1 or 2, keeping it in $Q'$, we can reach a node $k$ in $Q'$ such that neither $k+1$, nor $k+2$ are in $Q'$.
+Then $Q'$ (and $Q$) contains edges $(k-2,k)$ and $(k-1,k)$, and since every node in $Q$ is incident to exactly two edges, $Q$ does not contain edges $(k-1,k+1)$, $(k,k+1)$, and $(k,k+2)$.
+That is, the visitation signature of $Q$ at node $k-1$ is $000$, a contradiction to condition (ii), which proves our claim.